LeisureLei/LK_VO/README.md

 # LK_VO
-A simple VO based LK
+A simple VO with the help of opencv built-in function and optical track strategy from vins-fusion.

 # Build environments
 OpenCV + g2o